HersheyTaichou/CodeBible/content/Home Lab/Windows Test Env.md

 ## Proxmox Setup

+> [!Update] These steps were written for the previous version of the lab, built on Windows 10.
+Some adjustments may be required.

 1. Download and extract the Zip file from Microsoft
 1. Use the setup guide to add the VMs to Hyper-V on the local machine